gagb/gagb/README.md

 ### Hi there 👋

 I am an AI + HCI researcher with focus on improving human-AI interaction.
-- 🔭 I’m currently working on agents.
+- 🔭 I’m currently working on an OSS library for agents.
 See [AutoGen](https://aka.ms/autogen-gh)